-- Establish a program to promote low barrier navigation centers that will reduce barriers to entry for housing and to help move people into permanent housing - Amend the emergency shelter development standards and the definition of shelter.
+- Establish a program to promote low barrier navigation centers that will reduce barriers to entry for housing and to help move people into permanent housing - Amend the City's emergency shelter development standards will be processed to incorporate recent changes to State law regarding required off streetand the definition of shelter.
 The amendments will identify a zone(s) that allows residential sufficient capacity without discretionary review to meet the need for emergency shelters, including proximity to transportation and homeless shelters and appropriate development standards, which include but are not limited to parking requirements, pursuant to Government Code Sec.
 65583(a)(4)(A)(2).

-Timeline: Adopt regulations in compliance with state law and establish a program to implement the regulations within one year of adoption of the Housing Element
+Timeline: Adopt regulations in compliance with state law and establish a program to implement the regulations in 2021-22within one year of adoption of the Housing Element